nma/nma.github.io/_posts/2015-02-27-all-combinations-testcases.md

 ---
 layout: post
-title: "All combinations testcase generation"
+title: "All Combinations Testcase Generation"
 description: ""
-category: ""
+category: "Algorithms"
-tags: []
+tags: ["Algorithms", "Testing"]
 ---
 {% include JB/setup %}

-Lets start from basic principles, what is combinations and what is permutations?
+Sometimes, you find yourself dealing with configuration heavy software, how do you create test cases for this efficiently?
+You don't want to manually create all test cases, instead we can have them generated with an algorithm, called all combinations testcase.
-From there we can derive what we need in the algorithm to generate our all possibly parameter combinations for our test cases given any set of parameters.
+It uses generates parameter combinations for our test cases given any set of parameters.

 Somtimes it may be overkill to exhaustively test all combinations of parameters, there are ways to reduce the combinations and still get the same amount of coverage.
 In a following post, we will take a look at how we can tuncate a set of all combinations to give us all pairs algorithm, which reduces the test space, applying the theory of orthogonal arrays to reduce the test combinations.

+For now, lets get the first MVP and just create all test cases based on our input parameters. start from basic principles, what is combinations and what is permutations?

 Based on sources from http://www.mathsisfun.com/combinatorics/combinations-permutations.html.
 Permutations: